LITW-Refined/EZStorage/README.md

 - Re-made the most textures to look nicer and fit better into vanilla worlds
 - Replaced input and output block with a more enhanced proxy block
 - Configurable maximum different item types per storage (no limit by default)
-- Store storage as separated file on the server instead on the TileEntity and only send to client when open then Gui
+- Store storage as separated file in the world's save directory instead directly on the TileEntity (only send to client when needed)